Stone, Duchene each score twice, Senators beat Penguins 6-4

-OTTAWA, Ontario (AP) - Mark Stone and Matt Duchene each scored twice and the Ottawa Senators beat the Pittsburgh Penguins 6-4 on Saturday night.
+Matt Duchene, who had a three-point night with two goals and an assist, spoke of the team's desire to honor Foley with a win and coming out with a solid effort against a team of Pittsburgh's pedigree.

+"That's a good team that can score goals and they threw what they had at us in the third," Duchene said.
+"We earned it through the first two and obviously kept going so it was a big win.
+We lost one of our own.
+We're all kind of hurting in here and thinking about his family so it was good to get a win for him."

-Duchene also had an assist for a three-point night, Brady Tkachuk and Cody Ceci added goals, and Craig Anderson made 31 saves.
+Brady Tkachuk and Cody Ceci added goals, and Anderson made 31 saves.
 The Senators have won two straight to improve to 9-8-3.

 Pittsburgh captain Sidney Crosby missed his second straight game because of an upper-body injury.
 The Penguins are 1-7-1 in their last nine and 7-8-3 overall.